Ermlab/PoLitBert/README.md

 ## Experiments setup and goals

-During experiments we want to examine:
+During experiments, we want to examine:

-* impact of different leraning schedulers for training speed and accuracy, tested:
+* impact of different learning schedulers for training speed and accuracy, tested:
     * linear schedule with warmup
-    * cyclic schedule: cosine, trinagular
+    * cyclic schedule: cosine, triangular
 * impact of training time on final accuracy

 ## Data

 * Polish Wikipedia dump 03.2020 - archive link https://dumps.wikimedia.org/plwiki/20200301 (not working anymore)
-* [Polish private book corpus] (6GB)
+* Polish private book corpus (6GB)
-* Cleaned [Polish Oscar corpus](https://traces1.inria.fr/oscar/files/Compressed/pl_dedup.txt.gz) (remove non-polish sentences. keep only valid sentences etc.)( [Cleaned Polish Oscar details]() )
+* Cleaned [Polish Oscar corpus](https://traces1.inria.fr/oscar/files/Compressed/pl_dedup.txt.gz) (remove non-polish sentences, keep only valid sentences etc.)( [Cleaned Polish Oscar details]() )

 ### Data processing for training

 Our main assumption is that good quality text  should produce good language model.
 So far the most popular polish dataset was "Polish wikipedia dump" however this text characterize with formal language.
 Second source of text is polish part of Oscar corpus - crawled text from the polish internet.
-When we investigate this coprus with more details it appears that it contains a lot of: foreign sentences (in Russia, English, German etc.), short sentences (less then ) and not grammatical sentences (as words enumerations )
+When we investigate this coprus with more details it appears that it contains a lot of: foreign sentences (in Russian, English, German etc.), too short sentences and not grammatical sentences (as words enumerations).

-We prepare the few cleaning heuristics:
+We prepared the few cleaning heuristics:

 * remove sentences shorter than
 * remove non polish sentences
-* remove ungrammatical sentences (without verbs and with to many nouns)
+* remove ungrammatical sentences (without verbs and with too many nouns)
 * perform sentence tokenization and save each sentence in new line, after each document the new line was added

 Data was cleaned with use of [process_sentences.py](process_sentences.py) script, whole process is presented in the [polish_process_data.ipynb](polish_process_data.ipynb) notebook.